Christener19/Christener19/README.md

 🚀 **Current Project:**

-Right now, I'm putting together my portfolio.
+I'm putting together my portfolio.
 It's a mix of different projects where I get to show off what I can do – from being creative to solving tricky problems in tech.

 ---

 💡 **What Drives Me:**